wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 1. Introduction

-   In many cases the name being resolved in the DNS provides information about why the name is being resolved.
-This allows the authorative nameserver to predict what other answers the recursive server will soon query for.
-By providing multiple answers in the response, the authoritative name server operator can ensure that the recursive server that the client is using has all the answers in its cache.
+   In many cases the name being resolved in the DNS provides the reason behind why the name is being resolved.
+This may allow the authorative nameserver to predict what other answers the recursive server will soon query for.
+By providing multiple answers in the response, the authoritative name server operator can assist a caching recursive resolver in pre-poulating its cache before the client asks for the subsequent queries.
+Apart from decreasing the latency for end users, this also decreases the total number of queries that the recursive server needs to make and the autorative server needs to answer.

-   Apart from decreasing the latency for end users this also decreases the number of queries the recursive server needs to make and the autorative server needs to answer.
+   For example, the name server operator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains various other resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (served from data.example.com).

-   For example, the name server operator of Example Widgets, Inc (example.com) knows that the web page at www.example.com contains various other resources, including some images (served from images.example.com), some Cascading Style Sheets (served from css.example.com) and some JavaScript (data.example.com).
-A client attempting to resolve www.example.com is very likely to be a web browser rendering the page and so will need to also resolve all of the other names to obtain these other resources.
-Providing all of these answers in response to a query for www.example.com allows the recursive server to populate its cache and have all of the answers available when the client asks for them.
+   An application attempting to resolve www.example.com is very likely to be a web browser rendering the page and will also need to resolve all of these other names as well.
+Providing all of these answers in response to a query for www.example.com allows the recursive server to pre-populate its cache and have these answers available immediately when the client asks for them.

-   Other examples where this technique is useful include SMTP (including the mail server address when serving the MX record), SRV (providing the target information in addition to the SRV response) and TLSA
+   Other examples where this technique may be useful include SMTP (including mail server addresses, SPF and DKIM records when serving the MX record), SRV (providing the target information in addition to